urani100/liri-node-app/README.md

 <img src="assets/read-me-images/movie-this-1.png">

-In case a parameter is not provided, the request defautls to the movie "Mr. Nobody"
+In case a parameter is not provided, the request defaults to the movie "Mr. Nobody"

 <img src="assets/read-me-images/movie-this-2.png">